When property owners decide to replace windows and patio doors, they often choose aluminium or uPVC.

 Windows made of aluminium have similar properties to uPVC.
 They are hard-wearing and resistant to rot.
 Aluminium, unlike many metals, does not rust and will generally last longer than uPVC before they need replacing, often 50 years or more.

 The security of any window is mainly determined by the quality of the locks installed with it.
 It makes no difference which window material you opt for aluminium, uPVC or timber.
 Both aluminium and uPVC windows are appreciably more secure than timber windows which can be vulnerable to forced entry if they are not in good condition.
 As long as they have robust, modern, multipoint locking, you are safe, but be aware that timber frames can decay quickly if not properly maintained.

 Because metal is stronger than plastic, aluminium window frames are usually much thinner.
 The slim frame adds to the clean, elegant look that is very popular in modern homes.
 Slim window frames also improve sightlines through the glass panel.
 A property with a large garden or beautiful surroundings will benefit from aluminium windows or sliding patio doors.
 Despite the slimmer framework, aluminium is robust enough to carry large panes of glass.
 That can cut the need to divide large window areas into multiple glass panes, allowing better views and extra natural light.

 uPVC window frames tend to be bulkier with thicker frames and more restricted areas of glass.

-White uPVC tends to be relatively cheap, and it's the most common colour seen in homes and other properties.
-Modern technology had made many different colours available for uPVC windows, and you can also get wood effect finishes that look remarkably authentic.
+White uPVC tends to be relatively cheap, the most common colour in homes and other properties.
+Modern technology has made many different colours available for uPVC windows, and you can also get wood effect finishes that look remarkably authentic.
 Aluminium windows also come in many colours and finishes.
 The robust but smooth powder coating technique for metal painting enhances their durability and stylish appearance.
 Highly realistic wood effect coatings are also available for those who prefer to combine the classic, traditional appearance of wood with the durability of aluminium.

 Aluminium windows are usually more expensive like-for-like than uPVC due to the higher cost of metals and the extra demands of manufacturing.
 But, as aluminium takes longer to degrade than uPVC, it can be more cost-effective in the long term.
 Aluminium windows can also add more resale value to a property than uPVC as they look much more stylish.
-Price comparisons between the two are not always straightforward as there can be so many variables in window installations.
+Price comparisons between the two are not always straightforward, as there can be many variables in window installations.
 Factors may include the quality of materials, the size of the frame, the number of glass panes, the available accessories, and the colours and finishes required.
 Aluminium windows are gradually becoming more popular, and the scale of production tends to bring prices down.

-Aluminium vs uPVC is not a clear cut decision.
+Aluminium vs uPVC is not a clear-cut decision.
 Much will depend on your budget, personal preferences and other factors such as soundproofing, the view and the standard of accessories you want.
 There is little difference between uPVC and aluminium windows at many levels.
 Both rate well for thermal efficiency and security, and modern windows come in various colours and finishes.

 uPVC windows are more affordable than aluminium, like-for-like, but the overall cost will depend on a host of factors, such as the levels of soundproofing and security you require.
 Talking to window installation experts such as Select Window Systems can help you decide which is the best for your property.
 And if you still can't choose between uPVC or aluminium, why not get window installation quotes for both?
 But remember that it is crucial to compare like for like, considering the glazing options, frame colour, and accessories and factor these into the overall costs of the window installation project.